Licensing Vacation Rentals

 When and where is this service offered?

 This service is available throughout the year during regular business hours except during scheduled holidays.

 Frequently Asked Questions

-After December 10th, the 1st Installment of the Annual Property Tax Bill Must Be Paid with a 10% Penalty.
+After April 10th, the Second Installment of the Annual Property Tax Bill must be paid with a 10% penalty and a delinquent cost.

-After the Delinquency Date of December 10th, California law requires that a 10% penalty be imposed on unpaid 1st Installments.
+After the Delinquency Date of April 10th, California law requires that a 10% penalty and a delinquent cost be imposed on unpaid second installments.